GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Response Element | Response Type | Description
 -----------------|---------------|------------
  _ | JSON Array | One element for each Subaward report in request id | string | For a contract report, it is the concatenated values of contractNumber, reportingAgency, idvRefrenceNumber, referenceAgencyCode, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
-For a Grant report, it is the concatenated value of fainNumber, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
+For a Assistance report, it is the concatenated value of fainNumber, subawardNumber, subawardDate, subawardAmount and submittedDate separated by ':'.
 For a GET or DELETE request, if the request is unsuccessful, then it is the concatenated value of the search parameters separated by ":". statusCode | string | The Http Status code for the Subaward report element transactionId | string | Internal id that SAM.gov support team can use to trace issues.
 Users can provide this to support team in case of any issues with their request timeStamp | string | Date and time when the request was processed